infovista/VMDrill/README.md

 Drill](https://drill.apache.org/) , an open-source SQL query engine for Big Data exploration.

-This software module connects a Drill instance to an InfoVista© VistaMart© database.
+This software module connects a Drill instance to an InfoVista&reg;
+VistaMart&reg; server.

 This document describes the VMDrill module and its installation.
-It does not cover Drill installation described in Drill documentation at [https://drill.apache.org/docs/install-drill/](https://drill.apache.org/docs/install-drill/)
+It does not cover Apache Drill installation described at [https://drill.apache.org/docs/install-drill/](https://drill.apache.org/docs/install-drill/)

 ## VMDrill Storage Plugin Installation